MarekSchiffer/Single-LInked-List/Readme.md

 | `ListMap`           | O(n) | Applies a function to each item in the list.               |

 ## How to use:
+The file linkedListtest.c has a variety of examples to test the implementation of the Single-Linked-List.
+This is just a short example with the emphasize on how to remove an item and free it.
 ```
 list chrList = ListInit(freeChr);